Vrezhhakobyan1/Vrezhhakobyan1/README.md

 ## I am a Software QA Engineer.

 ## About me
-I am very confident about the knowledge I have and I treat work responsibly․ I do my tasks on time and I have great interests to develop in the field of testing.
+I am very confident about the knowledge I have and
+I treat work responsibly․ I do my tasks on time and I have great interests to develop in the field of testing.
+I have a deep understanding of Frontend architecture, strong knowledge of Testing Theory, SDLC processes, as well as a long experience of using Black Box testing method.
 I think automation is important in testing.
 I have started learning JavaScript and I already have basic knowledge.
 I'm sure that soon I'll be able to write autotests.
-I worked as a Presenter(tester), where I tested products and projects prior to their presentation.
+I worked as a Presenter(QA Engineer), where I tested products and projects prior to their presentation.
 I can switch from one programming language to another.

 ### Testing documentation